home-assistant/home-assistant.io/source/_components/cloudflare.markdown

 ha_release: 0.75
 ---

-With the Cloudflare component you can keep your Cloudflare records up to date.
+With the Cloudflare component, you can keep your Cloudflare records up to date.
-Cloudflare offer free Dynamic DNS service among other services.
+Cloudflare offers free Dynamic DNS service among other services.

 To use the component in your installation, add the following to your `configuration.yaml` file: